imperva/dsfkit/REQUEST_ACCESS_AWS.md

 1. DSF Hub and Agentless Gateway (formerly Sonar)
 2. DAM MX and Agent Gateway
 3. DRA Admin and Analytics
-4. DAM Agent audit resource for POC purposes
+4. DAM Agent audit source for POC purposes

 The following 3 links allow you to request access to the installation software of the three subproducts for the AWS account where you want to deploy DSF.